OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 The organization implements basic controls, to prevent propagation of unsanitized sensitive data from production environments to lower environments.
 By ensuring unsanitized production data are never propagated to lower (non-production) environments, the organization can focus data protection policies and activities on production.

-### Maturity Questions
-#### Q 1
-Are the types and sensitivity of data stored and processed by applications well understood?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-#### Q 2
-Are controls in place to ensure sensitive data are sanitized before propagation to a non-production environment, and is compliance with those controls verified?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-### Quality Indicators

-- The organization has assigned a sensitivity level to each appplication and data store
-- Offline media are labeled and handled according to the sensitivity of the data they contain
-- Sensitive data do not appear in non-production environments

-### Notes

-### Guidance

-- Establish organization-wide guidelines for the labeling, handling, and protection of physical media, including printed reports.
-- Establish organization-wide guidelines on data sanitization requirements
-- Provide training on the organization's data handling and sanitization guidelines to all staff, preferably as part of onboarding.
-- Conduct periodic reviews of non-production environments, to verify no sensitive data have propagated to them.

 ## Maturity 2
 ### Benefit